feathersjs/docs/api/authentication/server.md

   - `secret {String | Buffer}` - - either the secret for HMAC algorithms, or the PEM encoded private key for RSA and ECDSA.
   - See the [`jsonwebtoken`](https://www.npmjs.com/package/jsonwebtoken#jwtsignpayload-secretorprivatekey-options-callback) package docs for other available options.

+The returned `promise` resolves with the payload or fails with an error.

 ## The `authentication` service
 The heart of this plugin is simply a service for creating JWT.
 It's a normal Feathers service that implements only the `create` and `remove` methods.
 The `/authentication` service provides all of the functionality that the `/auth/local` and `/auth/token` endpoints did.
 To choose a strategy, the client must pass the `strategy` name in the request body.
 This will be different based on the plugin used.
 See the documentation for the plugins listed at the top of this page for more information.